sensu/sensu-docs/content/sensu-core/0.29/installation/installing-plugins.md

 ### Removing Plugins

 If you find that you need to remove a plugin, you can use the embedded `gem` command to remove a plugin.
-See the example below:
+See the example below as run from an administrative command prompt:

 {{< highlight shell >}}
 $ c:\opt\sensu\embedded\bin\gem uninstall sensu-plugins-windows